Melzar/onion-architecture-boilerplate/README.md

 * Add list of helpful commands to create migration etc
 * Prepare command line tools like DB:Reload to reload database etc
 * Add mutational testing
+* Add mapping for Application core layer?
+* On complete update `CHANGELOG.MD` and tag v1

 ### KNOWN ISSUES

 * There is a known issue in `TypeOrm` combined with `Typescript` described
   here: https://github.com/Microsoft/TypeScript/issues/29112#issuecomment-486107941

-        Issue can be solved by just removing following funtion from IRepository and DBRepository but for general usecase it would be a waste.
+        Issue can be solved by just removing following function from IRepository and DBRepository but for general usecase it would be a waste to loose it.

         public findBy(condition: Query<E>): Promise<E[]> {
             return this.repository.find(condition);